bhanusunrise/bhanusunrise/README.md

 <h2>Intro</h2>

-- 👋 Hi, I’m @Bhanuka-Rankothge.
+- 👋 Hi, I’m @Pasindu Bhanuka.
 - 🎓 Third year undergraduate in IT at University of Kelaniya.
-- 💻 Intern SE TL at AIESEC in Sri Lanka
+- 💻 Former intern SE(TL) at AIESEC in Sri Lanka
 - 💻 Freelance Web Developer at Bhanu Sunrise Solutions
 - 👀 I’m interested in Learning new things.
 - 💞️ I’m looking for participate on different types of Hackathons and other Competitions.